arvidn/libtorrent/docs/manual.rst

 The checking queue will make sure that (of the torrents in its queue) no more than settings_pack::active_checking_limit torrents are started at any given time.
-Once a torrent completes checking and moves into a diffferent state, the next in line will be started for checking.
+Once a torrent completes checking and moves into a different state, the next in line will be started for checking.

 Any torrent added force-started or force-stopped (i.e. the auto managed flag is *not* set), will not be subject to this limit and they will all check independently and in parallel.

-Once a torrent completes the checking of its files, or fastresume data, it will be put in the queue for downloading and potentially start downloading immediately.
+Once a torrent completes the checking of its files, or resume data, it will be put in the queue for downloading and potentially start downloading immediately.
 In order to add a torrent and check its files without starting the download, it can be added in ``stop_when_ready`` mode.